B0neShAd0w/Hacktoria/Collaborations/A Christmas Conspiracy.md

 ![image](https://user-images.githubusercontent.com/117080369/210737562-c86a5413-b8bc-433b-a2c1-cc0b06180f40.png)

 Currently we do not have the required `Key` and there is no hint of what this could be from the Briefing etc. however not all is lost!\
-As we can see from the format os the string it looks very much like a URL.
+As we can see from the format of the string it looks very much like a URL.

 So let's try `https` as the key, as we can see this now gives us the actual key - `SANTA`.